Hire a Wrongful Termination Lawyer Who Will Defend Your Rights

 According to Florida Statute §440.205, “No employer shall discharge, threaten to discharge, intimidate or coerce any employee by reason of such employee’s valid claim for compensation or attempt to claim compensation under the workers’ compensation law.”
 What this basically means is that it is illegal for an employer to retaliate against or terminate an employee for filing a workers’ compensation claim.

 Wrongful termination lawyers in Florida fight for victims of sexual harassment.
-If it is proven that the wrongful termination was caused by a sexually hostile work environment, you may be eligible to receive compensatory damages, reinstatement to your job with all pay and benefits, and back pay from date of termination to the settlement or verdict, among other types of damages.
+If it is proven that the wrongful discharge was caused by a sexually hostile work environment, you may be eligible to receive compensatory damages, reinstatement to your job with all pay and benefits, and back pay from the date of termination to the settlement or verdict, among other types of damages.
 Sexual harassment is covered under Title VII of the Civil Rights Act of 1964.

 The Age Discrimination in Employment Act (ADEA) protects people 40 years of age and older from age-based discrimination.
 Wrongful termination laws protect people from being fired just because of their age.
 This includes any stage of the employment process, including hiring, training, promotions, layoffs, and firing.
 Also, the Older Workers Benefit Protection Act (OWBPA), an amendment to the ADEA, says that an employer typically may not reduce or deny benefits for older employees.